Student Bursary scheme

 To qualify for help with the cost of coming to college, you will need to provide evidence of your circumstances and your eligibility for help will depend on your age, your household income and your immigration status.
 Exceptional circumstances may also apply.

 You may qualify for help if your household income is below £26,000 per year.
-If there are three or more dependent children aged under 18 in full-time education in the household, you may qualify for assistance even if your household income is higher than £26,000.
+If there are three or more dependent children aged under 18 in full-time education in the household, you may qualify for assistance even if your household income is up to £30,000.

 How to apply for a student bursary

-- If you are applying for support with childcare costs, please download the 2016/2017 Childcare Supplement here.
+If you are applying for support with childcare costs, please download the 2017/2018 Childcare Supplement Form here.

-If you are aged over 20 at the start of your college course and applying to the Student Bursary scheme for help with the cost of childcare so you can come to college, you will need to register with one of our approved childcare providers.
+If you are aged over 20 at the start of your college course and applying to the Student Bursary scheme for help with the cost of childcare so you can come to college, you will need to register with one of our approved childcare providers, which are available here.

 If you are aged under 20, you may be eligible for help under the government’s Care to Learn scheme which pays for childcare with an Ofsted-registered provider while you are at college up to a maximum of £160 per week.
-Vist the Care to Learn website to apply.
+Vist www.gov.uk to apply.

 If you are a lone parent in receipt of income support and considering returning to college either full-time or part-time, you are advised to contact Jobcentre Plus (JCP) for help with financial support.
 If there is no support available through JCP, you may be eligible for support through the College’s student bursary scheme.